Discover All-Inclusive Luxury at TRS Ibiza Hotel

 - Butler service

-Choose your suite and enjoy a stay with all the comforts, including premium options like access to swim-up pools.
-Signature Level rooms and suites offer direct pool access, with some featuring a rooftop terrace and hot tub.
-Sea view suites come with additional amenities, free minibar restocking, and access to premium beverages.
-Butler service is available 24/7.
+Choose your favourite room and enjoy a stay with all the comforts.
+The Signature Level rooms offer in some categories their own private pool, or a rooftop terrace with hot tub.
+Of course, butler service is available 24/7.

 Zentropia Palladium Spa & Wellness